 This workshop is aimed at incident responders and malware analysts who have a basic understanding of malware and the malware triage process.
 However, this is not an advanced course and deep knowledge of reverse engineering and malware analysis is NOT required.

-Open Analysis is a volunteer organization.
-Our goal is to provide high quality malware analysis services to organizations and individuals who need to temporarily augment their capabilities.
+At Open Analysis our goal is to provide high quality malware analysis services to organizations and individuals who need to temporarily augment their capabilities.
 Our analysis is actionable, relevant, and agnostic.
 We clearly differentiate between facts and hypotheses and provide all information required to proceed with incident response.
 We also provide free malware analysis training and maintain a suite of free open source malware analysis and incident response tools.

 All of our open source tools and our automated malware analysis services are free for everyone to use.
 Unless discretion is specifically requested by a client, all of our malware reports are shared free though our OALabs portal.
 We are not intelligence brokers we are malware analysts and former incident responders who want to help in the fight against malware.